Thermodynamics of charged and accelerating black holes: ModMax C-metric

 \section{ModMax C-metric}

-Equipped with the detailed knowledge of the Maxwell case, let us now turn towards accelerating black holes in NLE.
-Let us start with the charged accelerating black holes in the ModMax non-linear electrodynamics \cite{Bandos:2020jsw} constructed in \cite{Barrientos:2022bzm}.
+Equipped with the detailed knowledge of the Maxwell case, let us now turn toward accelerating black holes in NLE.
+Let us start with the charged accelerating black holes in the ModMax nonlinear electrodynamics \cite{Bandos:2020jsw} constructed in \cite{Barrientos:2022bzm}.